Analyzing insurance data with an exponentiated composite Inverse-Gamma Pareto model: Methodology

 Closed-form expressions for MLE of $\theta$ and $\eta$ cannot be obtained.
 In addition, $m$ needs to be determined before finding the solution of the above equations.
-However, given the value of $\eta$ and $m$, the closed-form solution of $\theta$ can be written as follows:
+However, for the given values of $\eta$ and $m$, the closed-form solution of $\theta$ can be written as follows: